Bypass the primary and secondary navigation and continue reading the main body of the page

 Students throughout the university will benefit from a STEM Hub that the new grant will make possible.
 Aracely Torres, director of the Title III grant and first-generation and peer mentoring at the university, says it will be a place “where they can access up-to-date technology and find community.”

-The grant will also help the university enhance student success in STEM from the start by building a wholistic orientation process that will begin while students are still in high school or community college, connecting them to opportunities to learn about STEM careers.
+The grant will also help the university enhance student success in STEM from the start by building a holistic orientation process that will begin while students are still in high school or community college, connecting them to opportunities to learn about STEM careers.
 It will also include parents and guardians as partners in their student’s college experience.
 Additionally, it will help faculty develop skills for culturally sustaining teaching.

 “What this means in practical terms is that not only will we improve the classroom climate and success for STEM students through faculty and curriculum development, but we will also strengthen our evidence-based offerings that promote student retention, persistence, and success,” says Christine Broussard, professor of biology.
 She expects the grant to make possible more course-based undergraduate research experiences, internships, and apprenticeships.